iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 In order to set a testing parameter, simply enter a value into the spin box, and hit the down arrow set button.
 Parameters such as Coast do not have a spin box, and only require that you press the set button to trigger the behavior.

-The testing tab for a Vertiq 23-06 2200Kv looks as follows:
+The testing tab for a Vertiq 23-06 2200Kv with speed firmware looks as follows:

 .. image:: ../_static/control_center_pics/23_testing_tab.png
     :scale: 50%

+The following testing parameters are available to all Vertiq modules and firmware styles.
+To learn more about additional testing options available on your module, click the *info* icon in the Control Center.

 Brake
 =========